terracom/liveall.eu_docs/docs/source/httpapi/xwwwformurlencoded/index.rst

 .. figure:: ../../static/httpapi.png
    :alt: httpapi-logo

-This type of API is based on the form x-www-form-urlencoded type of web-requests as described here:
-.. _POST HTTP - MDN Web Docs: https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST/
+This type of API is based on the form x-www-form-urlencoded type of web-requests (**POST**) as described here: `POST HTTP - MDN Web Docs`_

 The ``Content-Type`` on the request headers is set to ``application/x-www-form-urlencoded``

 .. note::
    If you like to send multiple SMS with one request you are advised to use the **application/json** API, which offers more flexibility.

 .. toctree::
-   :caption: Options
+   :caption: Actions
    :maxdepth: 1

    smssendout